laurengendron/Windows-Hardening-Script/README.md

 * Disables the built-in **Guest account**
 * Generates a report of installed software
 * Designed for beginners and adaptable for enterprise environments
+WARNING: “This script modifies system security settings.
+Run at your own risk.”
 ---

 ## 📂 Project Structure